jameslittle230/jameslittle-dot-me-eleventy/content/pages/books.md

 - White Tears - Hari Kunzru
 - A Philosophy of Software Design - John Ousterhout
 - Strangers in Budapest - Jessica Keener
+- The Timeless Way of Building - Christopher Alexander

 ## 2019